su8/pinky-bar/README.md

 By default the program will try to compile with those headers included.
 If for any reason you would like to compile the program without internet related options, then pass **--without-net** to configure.

-* iproute2    # Net headers
+* iproute2    # Linux Net headers

-The get the NIC vendor and model:
+The get the NIC vendor and model (linux):

 * pciutils